Skip to content

 ->addLabel('Add block');

-->minItems() and ->maxItems() bound how many rows the form accepts; both are enforced as array-level validation rules independent of which block each row is.
+->minItems() and ->maxItems() bound how many rows the form accepts; both are enforced as array-level validation rules independent of which template each row uses.

 Builder::make('items', 'Line items')